This topic describes the scenarios when you should use various policy controls.

 A CA Manager can attach a certificate issuance policy to a CA pool to define restrictions on the kind of certificates that the CAs in the CA pool can issue.
 An issuance policy can define restrictions on certificate identities, certificate lifetimes, key types, certificate request modes, and X.509 extensions.
 The issuance policy can also contain a set of X.509 extensions that are applied to all incoming certificate requests.

 Issuance policies let you apply certain restrictions on the entire CA pool.
-For
+For example, you can use an issuance policy to enforce the following conditions:

 - Your CA pool is intended to issue certificates according to a single, well-defined profile.